raystack/meteor/docs/reference/sinks.md

    config:
      host: https://columbus.com
      type: sample-columbus-type
-     fields_mapper:
+     mapping:
        ModelFieldName: "new_fieldname"
        Urn: "id"
        Name: "displayName"
 ```
 ***Notes***

-Columbus' Type requires certain fields to be sent, hence why `fields_mapper` config is needed to map value from any of our metadata models to any field name when sending to Columbus.
+Columbus' Type requires certain fields to be sent, hence why `mapping` config is needed to map value from any of our metadata models to any field name when sending to Columbus.